A sense of community will brighten our days

 The fair is also the culmination of countless hours of hard work by our local 4-H kids.
 The Junior Livestock Show and Sale puts these kids’ animals on display and helps them earn some money back for their effort.
 Swing on into the indoor arena and support our local youth – they are the future of Garfield County!

-“The Garfield County Fair and Rodeo is one small way we can support our farming and ranching community, and celebrate our western heritage,” said Commissioner Tom Jankovsky.
+“The Garfield County Fair and Rodeo is the county’s opportunity to celebrate our western heritage and the strong ranching and farming culture of our community,” said Commissioner Tom Jankovsky.

 We are looking forward to better days ahead and to seeing you all at the Garfield County Fair and Rodeo for a celebration of our community.

 “Brighten your world – please attend,” added Commissioner John Martin.